-Also, there should be four different clerks under each of the incharge, i.e., the planning incharge and production incharge, who hold expertise in their respective areas and supervise the work of each worker.
+Moreover, there should be four different clerks under each of the incharge, i.e., the planning incharge and production incharge.
+They hold expertise in their respective areas and supervise the performance of each worker.

 Let us now see the hierarchy under the functional foremanship as suggested by F.W.
 Taylor:

 A factory manager is a person who holds the highest managerial position in the unit and is responsible for the proper functioning of the organization.

 Planning Incharge: A planning incharge is responsible for the formulation of policies, strategies and procedures of the operational activities.
 To simplify the work, following four clerks are appointed under the planning incharge:

 - Instruction Card Clerk: The instruction card clerk will determine and direct how the work has to be performed.